Data Protection Officer

 We may collect personal information about users of the platform in a number of different ways.

-i) Directly from you - for example, through the booking of a resource (court, table, running group), booking of a course or session (coaching), purchasing or renewing membership or booking an activity at an event.
+2.1 Directly from you - for example, through the booking of a resource (court, table, pitch), booking of a course or session (coaching,runs), purchasing or renewing membership or booking an activity at an event.

-ii) From someone else acting on your behalf – for example where a parent or guardian has purchased a membership or course for a child.
-On occasion a data controller may upload your personal information directly i.e. when first setting up a venue on ClubSpark.
-In these circumstances, you will be requested to provide consent to the use of your personal information prior to any utilisation of the data by Sportlabs.
+2.2 From someone else acting on your behalf – for example, where a parent or guardian has purchased a membership or course for a child.
+On occasion a venue/coach may upload your personal information directly, i.e. when first setting up a venue on ClubSpark.

-ii) Process coaching sessions, course and programme bookings
+- process coaching sessions, course and programme bookings;

 In all instances we will ensure your interests and fundamental rights do not override those interests.